 Following is the list of documents to be prepared for the adoption process:

 - 4 x 6 size photographs – 4 copies of husband and wife together

 - Latest HIV and Hepatitis B report of the couple

 - Any other document which may be required by the agency or the court

 Source: Documents Required – CARA

-While the adoption laws are common across India, there are certain adoption guidelines and paperwork requirement that may differ for each State.
+While adoption laws are common across India, specific adoption guidelines and paperwork requirements may differ for each State.

-As per CARA (Central Adoption Resource Authority), you need to have a minimum average income of Rs.
+The cost of child adoption in India CARA (Central Adoption Resource Authority) requires a minimum average income of Rs.
 3000 to be able to adopt a child.
-If you have other assets like a house or a strong support system, a lower income may be considered.
+However, a lower income may be considered if you have other assets like a house or a strong support system.

 While there is no central database to track applications, you can always keep in touch with the ACA for the status of your application.

-You have the right to take the child for a general check-up to determine his overall health.
+You can take the child for a general check-up to determine his overall health.
 However, invasive tests should be done only if there is an indication of a serious medical condition.